-- Doorstep safe and well checks weekly - Lead professional/social worker/Virtual Headteacher made aware of nonattendance at school and additional support from these professionals agreed - Telephone contact twice a week - System in place for pupils to alert safeguarding team if at risk.
-This can be done through Purple Mash emails or conversations with a trusted adult via online learning platforms. - Links to support available made available on school website - Safety plan written with parents/carers to support pupils during time at home
+- Doorstep safe and well checks at least weekly but in most cases more than once a week. - Lead professional/social worker/Virtual Headteacher made aware of nonattendance at school and additional support from these professionals agreed - Telephone contact at least weekly but in most cases more than once a week. - System in place for pupils to alert safeguarding team if at risk by email/phone/chat function on teams.
+Staff have advice and guidance on how to respond to alerts.
+Links to support available made available on school website Links to support available made available on school website. - Links to support available made available on school website

+- Safety plan written with parents/carers to support pupils during time at home

+- Counselling by phone

+- Foodbank parcels delivered